intoxiah2014/AirTicketProject/README.md

 The project aims to build a web crawler that searches available flight tickets with preferences.
 Output will be flight tickets that satisfies the input requirements listed from the cheapest to the most expensive one.
 This project will print the available information to your terminal screen.
-Currently, we are able to scrape date from Expedia.com.
+Currently, we are able to gather information from 2 websites, Expedia.com and Orbitz.com

 # Main Features